Executor Plugins

 sequence. - The default

-rcodeisREFUSED. - Only decimal numeric rcodes are accepted, for example
+rcodeisREFUSED. - Decimal numeric rcodes and case-insensitive English RCODE names are accepted, for example

 mark ...